Morton K. Blaustein Potdoctoral Fellow

 If we can constrain the mechanisms that underpin silica precipitation and biosignature preservation, we can combine insights from experimental studies with the record of life preserved in chert to better characterize early microbial communities, paleoenvironmental conditions, and microbial-environmental interactions.
 By studying chert-hosted biosignatures from different environments through time, we can gain insight into how the biosphere, the environment, and the silica cycle have evolved together through time.

 An example of this is Proterozoic peritidal deposits.
 With the discovery of a mechanism of silicification of cyanobacteria analogous to Proterozoic peritidal fossils, I began to search for evidence of this mechanism in Proterozoic chert-hosted fossil assemblages.
 The goal of this work was to determine whether or not this mechanism is relevant to Proterozoic tidal environments.
-If so, the combination of experimental geobiology and geochemical and micropaleontological studies of Proterozoic deposits may help us better constrain the chemical conditions and microbial communities that characterized Proterozoic tidal environments.
+If so, the combination of experimental geobiology with geochemical and micropaleontological studies of Proterozoic deposits may help us better constrain the chemical conditions and microbial communities that characterized Proterozoic tidal environments.
 Using a combination of spatially resolved analytical techniques (light microscopy, SEM/EDS, XRF, and Raman Spectroscopy), I uncovered cation enrichments and cation-rich phases associated with chert-hosted microfossils that point to organic-cation-silica interactions (Moore et al., 2022).
 This work provides evidence for a microbially influenced mechanism of silicification that involved cation bridging in Proterozoic tidal environments and suggest that microbes may have played a larger role in silica precipitation and silica cycling in Proterozoic oceans than previously thought.

 This concept of cation-bridging can also be applied to fossils preserved in Neoproterozoic deposits.
-Tube-shaped microfossils preserved in Neoproterozoic limestones from Kyrgysztan are composed of silica with minor amounts of organic matter and iron (Moore et al., in review).
+Tube-shaped microfossils preserved in Neoproterozoic limestones from Kyrgysztan are composed of silica with minor amounts of organic matter and iron (Moore et al., 2025a).
 In this case, Fe rather than Ca or Mg may have acted as a cation bridge.
 Further studies will investigate the role of these different cations in silica precipitation across different environments and what cation-enrichment can tell us about paleoenvironmental conditions and microbial-environmental interactions in the past.

 Although this mechanism of cation-bridging can explain silicification in Proterozoic tidal environments, there are likely many mechanisms of silicification that characterize different environments and microbial ecosystems throughout Earth history.
 Understanding the variety of mechanisms, environments, and microbial ecosystems through time is something that I will continue to investigate in the future.
-I have expanded this work to investigations of silicified fossil assemblages from the Cretaceous presalt deposits in the Santos Basin (Moore et al., 2024; Moore et al., 2025).
+I have expanded this work to investigations of silicified fossil assemblages from the Cretaceous presalt deposits in the Santos Basin (Moore et al., 2024; Moore et al., 2025b).
 Ongoing and future work will investigate silicification and the silica cycle at key moments in Earth and life history including the Neoproterozoic and the Permian and Triassic.